MSharp813/IT1025/Lab7/readme.md

 inheritence = swim(self); because in the shark program, swim(self) was used to make a new class from an existing one. abstraction = a specific type of shark;
 encapsulation = definition of a shark;

+# Conclusion

+This lab learned about file compression, object oriented programming, and unified modeling language.